Large anomalous Hall conductivity in Weyl ferrimagnet Cs$_{2}$Co$_{3}$S$_4$ predicted by density-functional calculations: AUTHOR CONTRIBUTIONS

 \section{AUTHOR CONTRIBUTIONS}

-G.B.A. performed DFT calculations, Wannier mapping and search for Weyl points, and wrote the first draft of the manuscript; M.R. performed DFT calculations and revised the manuscript; M.P.G. planned the project, performed DFT and AHC calculations and revised the manuscript.
+G.B.A. performed DFT calculations, Wannier mapping and search for Weyl points, and wrote the first draft of the manuscript; M.R. performed DFT calculations and revised the manuscript; K.K. wrote the Appendix and provided the code for the calculation of the Berry phase on a closed loop.
+M.P.G. planned the project, performed DFT and AHC calculations and revised the manuscript.
 All authors proof-read the manuscript.